roboticslab-uc3m/Dextra/README.md

-# Dextra Original (by Á. Villoslada)
+# Dextra
 Dextra is a printable robotic hand with the size of a human hand.
-This project was initially started to build a replicable and low cost alternative to current robotic hand prostheses.
+This project was initially started by A. Villoslada to build a replicable and low cost alternative to current robotic hand prostheses.
 However, I think this device has more potential uses, for example in robotics research (humanoid robotics, mobile platforms with manipulation capabilities) or in education, fields that could benefit from the existence of a cheap and easy to repair robotic hand, a robotic device that is replicable and hackable, and simple but functional.

 <p align="center">
 <img src="./doc/images/dextra/dextra2.jpg" width="350" align="center">